modiimedia/modii-portfolio/content/portfolio/sogmi-kiosk-app.md

 +++
 client = "clients/sogmi.md"
 description = "Modii built a custom web application that can turn any android device into a donation kiosk.
-The application integrates with Square POS allowing customers to enter their information and then swipe their credit card to easily donate.\n\n{{% videoplayer sogmi-donation-kiosk-video.mp4 %}}" draft = true featured_image = "" headline = "Turning Any Android Tablet Into A Donation Kiosk"
+The application integrates with Square POS allowing customers to enter their information and then swipe their credit card to easily donate.\n\n{{< video >}}sogmi-donation-kiosk-video.mp4{{< /video >}}" draft = true featured_image = "" headline = "Turning Any Android Tablet Into A Donation Kiosk"